Richard Nelson (politician): Career

 After he graduated law school, Nelson joined the United States Foreign Service as a Security Engineering Officer and diplomat.
 He served in Frankfurt, Germany, Tbilisi, Georgia, and Washington, D.C., while also leading projects in regions such as Afghanistan, Pakistan, Iraq, and Libya.
 During his career with the State Department, Nelson earned several awards including the Meritorious Honor Award and the Superior Honor Award.

 Nelson resigned from the State Department in 2017 to work for a consulting firm in his hometown of Mandeville, Louisiana.
 He launched his own consulting company in 2020.

 Nelson ran for State Representative in 2019 nonpartisan primary election as one of four Republicans.
 He ran for office on the platform of eliminating the income tax in Louisiana.
 Nelson won in the run-off general election against a fellow Republican and was sworn into office on January 13, 2020.
 In 2023, Nelson ran for Governor of the State of Louisiana, eventually withdrawing from the race and endorsing front runner Jeff Landry.
 In 2024, Governor Landry appointed Nelson to serve as the Secretary to the Louisiana Department of Revenue.
+On December 4, 2025, he was succeeded as secretary by Jarrod Coniglio.
+On January 1, 2026, Nelson became the president of the Louisiana Community and Technical College System, succeeding Monty Sullivan.